libertyh/ising-model/SAMPLE_DATA_README.txt

 -  SAMPLE DATA READ ME                                           -
 ------------------------------------------------------------------
 Reference:
+ Hamilton LS, Sohl-Dickstein J, Huth AG, Carels VM, Bao S (2013).
+Optogenetic
+        Activation of an Inhibitory Network Enhances Functional Connectivity in Auditory Cortex.
+Neuron (in press).

-Sample data here are from recordings taken from the mouse auditory cortex with a NeuroNexus A4x4 polytrode.
+Sample data here are from recordings taken from adult mouse auditory cortex with a NeuroNexus A4x4 polytrode.
 The approximate depths of rows 1, 2, 3, and 4 are 200, 300, 400, and 500 um below the pial surface, respectively.